saifrahmed/S3_File_Uploader/README.md

 # S3 File Uploader
-Basic S3 uploader to use from Windows CLI.
+Basic local file to S3 uploader to use from Windows CLI.

 Logs upload % progress to CLI screen.